forrestcasey/School_District_Analysis/README.md

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High  School’s performance relative to the other schools?

 - Performance is minimally impacted relative to other schools.

-### How does replacing the ninth-grade scores affect the following:
+## How does replacing the ninth-grade scores affect the following:

-- Math and reading scores by grade
+- ### Math and reading scores by grade

-## The scores were removed & replaced with NaN's
+#### The scores were removed & replaced with NaN's:

 ![Math and reading scores by grade](https://github.com/forrestcasey/School_District_Analysis/blob/main/Resources/Math%20and%20reading%20scores%20by%20grade.png)